 |64kcals||120mg calcium||3.6g fat||2.3g sat fat||4.6g sugar||3.4g protein|

 What is it?
-Cow’s milk that has been filtered to remove lactose, and has the lactase enzyme added.
-It contains the same nutrients as regular milk.
+A dairy drink made from cow’s milk that has been filtered to remove lactose, and has the lactase enzyme added.
+It contains the same nutrients as regular cow's milk.

 Cooking: Works as well as cow’s milk.